Forest Therapy Walks Salt Spring Island, Victoria & vancouver Island, BC

 Perfect for wellness and work retreats, quality time with a partner, friends or family!Private walks for 1-4 people can be booked online Fridays, Saturdays and Sundays.
 If you would like a different day of the week, or a group larger than four, please contact me directly to see availability.
 Forty eights hours advance notice if possible.
 Please see private walk page, or contact me for more information and availability.

-We will meet at the day use area of Ruckle Provincial park.
-Drive all the way into the park past the farm to the very end of road and into the day use area.
-We will be waiting in front of a yellow gate and parking area.
 Please dress for the weather.
 In the summer months a hat and sunscreen is recommended, as well as a light jacket as the forested areas can still be cool even in warm weather.
-Please also wear appropriate foot wear, as the trails where we are walking my be uneven in some areas.
-In the colder months gloves, hats, scarves, rain wear and warm footwear are all highly recommended for your comfort.
+For your comfort, please also wear appropriate foot wear.
+In the colder months gloves, hats, scarves, rain wear and warm footwear are all highly recommended.
 You may also want a water bottle and a small mat or towel to sit on.

 "As you walk through the forest, feel your own body react and respond.
 Invite the forest through your senses."

 Keep up-to-date on upcoming forest bathing walks on Salt Spring Island & Vancouver Island!

 "The experience was unbelievably rich and deep.
 I easily dropped deeply into presence and maintained that state throughout.
 So life affirming.
 The guide Kelly was so kind and steady and fully embodied the love and appreciation of nature and our connectedness."

 "Find the time!
 It is worth the investment to understand how you can benefit from listening and smelling the forest!"

 "Necessary for love and interconnection with Gaia.
 Thank you.
 Was held with great respect.
 Really glad to be here."